fluentz/fluentz.github.io/_posts/2016-12-17-scaling-elasticsearch.md

 ---
 layout:      post-no-feature
+author:      Mike Kim
 title:       "Scale your Elasticsearch queries with filtered aliases"
 description: "Learn how to use Elasticsearch's filtered aliases to store and search very large datasets efficiently with a demonstration in the Ruby programming language."
+main-header: "Scaling Elasticsearch to Handle Lots of Data"
+sub-header:  "To scale for very large datasets, use Elasticsearch with filtered aliases"
 category: articles
 ---